Social Services complaints

 What happens if I am still not satisfied?

-If you remain dissatisfied with the response to your complaint the Adult Social Care Complaints Unit can help explore further options, including providing information about raising a complaint with the Local Government Ombudsman.
+If you remain dissatisfied with the response to your complaint the Standards and Complaints team can help explore further options, including providing information about raising a complaint with the Local Government Ombudsman.

-How to contact the Adult Social Care Complaints Unit:
+How to contact the Standards and Complaints team:

 By phone: FREEPHONE: 0500 291229